DimitriPalmer22/Studio-Docs/Projects/Summer Project/Art/09-17 Animation Timing.md

 - The attack pose
 - The attack start frame
 - The total number of frames until the attack can be canceled

+With these 4 things, we should know how long each portion of our animation is.

 ## Animation Philosophy
 The player's animations should: